Tly1001/sei-project-one/README.md

 asset link:
 https://drive.google.com/open?id=1XKaw-6cVL3FneaY3AzG-USC65x4m7DjC

+To change the game song uncomment the current video in the index.html, then uncomment one of the other videos.

 This is my first project in General Assembly written with HTML and Javascript.

 I was apprehensive at first to take tetris as it was supposedly one of the most difficult in terms of technicality.
 However, I am very glad I did now.